Distillate is one of the purest products containing only the THC and CBD molecules, and has many applications across the cannabis industry.

 Cannabis distillation aims at removing these factors which impact purity, potency, and volatility, and instead isolate the desired cannabinoids.

 This process is borrowed from the production of things like essential oils.
-Botanicals like lavender undergo a similar process to produce a liquid compatible to put on your skin or in your diffuser.
+Botanicals like lavender undergo a similar process to produce a liquid compatible to put on your skin or in a diffuser.
 For cannabis, this means that the final product is decarboxylated and less volatile so it can be, for example, heated in a vape and consumed.

 The “main” is a much higher concentrate of the desired cannabinoid and the “heads” and “tails” are all those other materials that have now been boiled off.
 The short-path method uses small batches and experienced operators to ensure that the temperatures are kept at a desired level.
 This makes the short-path method ideal for smaller operations.

 Wiped film distillation uses the same concept of boiling off unwanted solvent or terpenes but in a different set up.
 The crude oil is “wiped” along the outside of a heated cylinder.
 This means that all the product is heated evenly so that undesirables boil off at a similar rate.
 The vapors are then condensed back to a liquid and collected.
-This process is run a couple of times to ensure a high-quality product.
+This process is run multiple times to ensure a high-quality product.
 A wiped film unit can be set up to run continuously, increasing its productivity and scalability.

 Maratek carries both short-path and wiped-film distillation units in varying sizes to suit the needs of our customers from a small-scale lab setting to a full production facility.

-The final product: Distillate
+The Final Product: Distillate

 The process of distillation allows for much more customization and consistency in your final product.
 It is much easier to predict potency and how the product will taste to the final consumer.